If you’re debating staying in Eyeries in Cork, you’ve landed in the right place.

 Is Eyeries worth visiting?

 Yes.
 Eyeries is a great place to base yourself from while exploring Beara.
 It’s also a nice little town to spin through if you’re doing a loop of the peninsula.
 It’s a small little town with a couple of pubs and shops.

 Are there many things to do in Eyeries?

 There’s a handful of things to do in Eyeries, but the big draw of this little village is that it’s a glorious little base for exploring Beara.
 So, make the village your base, explore during the day, and then soak up the charm of a small, scenic Irish village in the evening.

 Are there many pubs and restaurants in Eyeries?

 While there aren’t many of either, there are enough to keep you fed and watered.
 Pub wise, you’ve O’Shea’s and Causkey’s.
-For food, you can grab pub grub or you can head to The Bistro or the Rock Cafe.
+For food, you may have to drive a short distance to Castletown-Bearhaven.